 The loud method separates the beads into two groups on each end of the string.
 The user then holds the string in the very middle, the empty space between the beads.
 Upon doing this, they swing the back line of beads up and over their finger to where it clangs against the other line of beads.
 Once this is done, the user places their fingers in the space it had been previously and repeats the process.

 In modern Greek society, the use of Greek worry beads is a practice that can be used for any number of things.
 It is said that people use it as a means to guard against bad luck, as well as for relaxation and enjoyment.
 It’s also said to be a very effective way for helping to limit smoking and to reduce stress.

-Today, the string used to hold the beads is often made of silk, while the beads can be crafted by anything from plastic to marble, with amber and silver being signs of prestige and sophistication.
+Today, the string used to hold the beads is often made of silk, while the beads can be crafted from anything from plastic to marble, with amber and silver being signs of prestige and sophistication.
 Although these beads were typically used solely by men in the past, they have since transitioned into an object that both men and women now use.
-This change has allowed worry beads to become more popular and entrenched within Greek culture worldwide.
+This change has made worry beads more popular and entrenched within Greek culture worldwide.

-There are a great variety of meanings that can be associated with Greek worry beads, especially as it pertains to music.
+A great variety of meanings can be associated with Greek worry beads, especially as it pertains to music.
 Greek worry beads are a form of musical interpretation, as the rhythms and beats of the beads hitting against each other tend to cause a feeling of relaxation.

-Greek worry beads hold a large cultural significance and you can rest assured most Greek households worldwide have a Komboloi or two lying around somewhere for both males and females of all ages to enjoy.
+Greek worry beads hold a large cultural significance, and you can rest assured that most Greek households worldwide have a Komboloi or two lying around for both males and females of all ages to enjoy.